jlopezvalle/cse15l-lab-reports/labreport3.md

 **3. `grep -c`**

 What it does : `grep -c` specifically prints out only the lines of the count that match that pattern.
 This is useful to use when trying to see how many lines in a file have a certain word or phrase.
-A case can be used when trying to see how many times this word is used and could possibly be replaced with other words if used too much.
+A case can be used when trying to see how many times `suggest` is used and could possibly be replaced with other words if used too much.

   * Example 1:
       ![Image](grep5.png)